rddill-IBM/cloudant/README.md

  - V1.1.0 Update IAM support to auto refresh after 3500 seconds.
 This is handled in the authenticate routine iff IAM is selected.
 If user/password selected, there is no need for token refresh and this is not invoked.
  - V1.1.1 Update createBackup service to also capture defined indices
  - V1.1.4 update Restore table to work with new backup service.
+ - V1.1.5 fix bug in Backup when saving multiple indices.

 ## The format of the json object is:
 ```JSON